Crime in El Salvador: Gangs

 An MS-13 suspect bearing gang tattoos is handcuffed.

 Mara 18 and MS-13 are the largest and most notorious in El Salvador.
 Mara 18 is also known as 18th Street and MS-13 as Mara Salvatrucha.
 18th Street was formed in the 1960s by Mexican-American youth in the Rampart neighborhood of Los Angeles, California."

-El Salvador's gang violence has reached a very concerning place in terms of its country's safety.
 The MS-13 and Barrio 18 are involved in extortion, human trafficking, narco-activities, and violence.
-MS-13 and Barrio 18 are powerful gangs that have great control over citizens in El Salvador causing people to feel fear and displacement.
-The targets of the gangs are young men that are going through a hard time and don’t have as many possibilities available to them.

 Gangs and violence

 Gangs contribute to the generally high levels of social violence in El Salvador.
 They engage in various serious criminal acts which terrorize and paralyze society.
 Homicide and extortion are the most publicized crimes.
 There are different forms of violence constructed in El Salvador such as political, gender, and structural violence.
 Women and children have been particular targets of violence, torture, and abuse.
 Gangs engage in sex trafficking in El Salvador as an alternative source of profit to drugs.